- Board of Directors

 Located at the Fisheries and Marine Institute, the Canadian Centre for Fisheries Innovation is owned by Memorial University of Newfoundland.
-The Centre provides scientific research and technical services to the fishery and aquaculture.
+The Centre provides scientific research and technology services to the fishing industry.
 Working closely with the faculty and staff of the region's universities and technical institutes, the Centre provides expert assistance in the areas of aquaculture, harvesting and processing, with the aim of enhancing the industry's productivity and profitability.
 CCFI's activities also include resource conservation research, equipment development and marine biotechnology.
 The Centre's services are available to anyone in the fishery or aquaculture industry who wishes to overcome obstacles or meet opportunities through science and technology.

 CCFI is an organization structured to meet the needs of the industry quickly and efficiently.
 The Industrial Liaison Officers collaborate directly with clients to develop and execute industrially relevant research and development projects.